zootle/energy-intake-predictor/data_sheet.md

 **Is there any missing data?**

-The extent and nature of missing data can vary depending on several factors, such as the availability of information, changes in food products, and the methods used to analyze food components.
+The extent and nature of missing data can vary depending on several factors, such as the availability of information, changes in food products, and the methods used to analyse food components.

 Here are some typical scenarios where the data appears to be missing:

-- Limited Data on Certain Nutrients: Some nutrients might be harder to analyze or less frequently analyzed due to the cost, complexity of analysis, or because they are not a mandatory part of nutritional labeling requirements.
+- Limited Data on Certain Nutrients: Some nutrients might be harder to analyse or less frequently analysed due to the cost, complexity of analysis, or because they are not a mandatory part of nutritional labelling requirements.
 - Newly Introduced Foods: For new food products or less common ingredients, comprehensive nutritional data might not be immediately available.
 - Variability in Food Items: Natural products like fruits and vegetables can show significant variability in nutrient content depending on factors like seasonality, cultivation methods, and geographic origin.
 Sometimes, it might be challenging to provide precise nutrient values for every instance.
 - Updates and Revisions: As food compositions change due to factors like reformulations or new agricultural practices, previously collected data might become outdated, and there may be a lag before the dataset is updated.